patternpack/patternpack/readme.md

 ```

 Running `grunt` with this will auto-generate all necessary files on initial run.

+To learn more about PatternPack, check out the [Guides and Resources](https://github.com/patternpack/patternpack/blob/master/docs/docs.md).

 ## PatternPack Task
 _Run this task with the `grunt patternpack` command._